 - Scope’s Blog (also on Youtube & Twitter)

 UK charity that campaigns to raise greater awareness and understanding of disability issues, to try and ensure that all disabled people have equal opportunities.

-- See My Way (also on Twitter here & here)
+- See My Way (also on Facebook, and on Twitter here & here)